alexcambose/studeo/README.md

 You will also need to restart apache after that.

 ## Database seeding
-After you have `php atisan migrate`d the database run the database seed command
+After you have `php artisan migrate`d the database, run the database seed command
 ```bash
 ~ php artisan db:seed
 ```